h01ger/piuparts/README_server.txt

  automatically selected default name) is located.
 The default is '.'.

+* "chroot-meta-auto" (global, section) is a file in the section directory where the slave will store cached chroot meta data for the reference target chroot in distupgrade tests.
+This speeds up distupgrade tests since it avoids doing an empty upgrade test to generate this data on-the-fly as part of each test.
+Cached data will be valid for 6 hours unless a mismatch in the package versions available in the chroot is detected earlier.
+ This is not set (and therefore not enabled) by default.

 * "upgrade-test-distros" is the space delimited list of distributions the slave should use for testing upgrades between distributions (i.e., Debian versions).
 Using "partial"